-The Bellwood Manor: This structure is an early 19th-century antebellum plantation house constructed in 1804.
+Bellwood: Richard A. Gregory built this early nineteenth century antebellum plantation house in 1804.
 During the Civil War, the property was home to Augustus Drewry, a Confederate officer.
-During the Civil War, Drewry constructed Fort Darling, which was a fortification located east of the house along the James River and was used to prevent Union troops from traveling up-river to the Confederate capital of Richmond, Virginia.
-Drewry's property, to include what is now the Defense Supply Center Richmond, was the site of two battles during the Civil War.
-The Bellwood Manor served as General P.G.T.
+During the Civil War, Drewry constructed Fort Darling, a fortification located east of the house along the James River which was used to prevent Union troops from traveling up-river to the Confederate capital of Richmond, Virginia.
+Drewry's property included what is now the Defense Supply Center Richmond, and was the site of two battles during the Civil War.
+The Bellwood house (then known as Auburn Chase) served as General P.G.T.
 Beauregard's headquarters in 1864 during the campaigns in Petersburg and Richmond, Virginia.
-The house was also an important meeting place where General Braxton Bragg, General Beauregard, and Jefferson Davis, President of the Confederacy, often met to strategize on the strategic defense of Richmond.
+The house also served as an important meeting place where General Braxton Bragg, General Beauregard and Confederate States of America president Jefferson Davis discussed the strategic defense of Richmond.

 The property was purchased in 1887 by James Bellwood, a Canadian farmer.
-Through innovative agricultural practices, Bellwood transformed the unproductive farm into a then modern showplace and an internationally renowned farming operation.
+Through innovative agricultural practices, Bellwood transformed the unproductive farm into a modern showplace and an internationally renowned farming operation.
 The Bellwood Farm also became noted for a more eclectic reason: its herd of imported elk.
 Soon after purchasing the property, Bellwood set aside a wooded portion of the farm to be used as wildlife preserve.
 Reportedly, Bellwood missed his native Canada and, around 1900, he imported two Rocky Mountain elk to begin a herd on his own property.
 Given the ideal conditions, the two elk soon multiplied.
-A news article from that time period in the Richmond Times Dispatch newspaper revealed that the elk became a popular attraction.
-The article stated that "On weekends, hundreds of visitors would take the Richmond-Petersburg trolley, to picnic and enjoy Bellwood's animal park."
+A contemporary article in the Richmond Times Dispatch revealed that the elk had become a popular attraction, stating "On weekends, hundreds of visitors would take the Richmond-Petersburg trolley, to picnic and enjoy Bellwood's animal park."
 When the property was purchased by the federal government in 1941, one condition of the sale was that the government would maintain the elk herd in perpetuity.
-A herd of seventeen elk currently run free on three fenced pastures totaling nearly 26 acres.
+A herd of eighteen elk currently run free on three fenced pastures totaling nearly 28 acres.
+The Gregory Family Cemetery, located behind the Bellwood house, is an important feature of this NRHP listed resource.